31 Interview Questions and Expert Tips on How to Answer Them

 What to note:

-Interviewers are always seeking to find out why you want to leave your previous employer and work for them.
+Interviewers always seek to find out why you want to leave your previous employer and work for them.
 Very many times, interviewees may be tempted to talk about the negative aspects of their previous job.
-No matter what bad experiences you may have gone through avoid talking negatively about your job or your previous employer.
-Phrase your answer in a way that is positive and presents you as someone that is willing to learn new things and develop in their career.
+No matter what bad experiences you may have gone through, avoid talking negatively about your job or your previous employer.
+Phrase your answer in a way that is positive and presents you as someone who is willing to learn new things and develop in their career.

-Sample response: I would like to challenge myself to learn new skills from new environments and situations and I believe this company will help me or enable me to do that.
+I would like to challenge myself to learn new skills from new environments and situations, and I believe this company will help me or enable me to do that.

-If you happened to be laid off you can simply give a simple answer such as, “Unfortunately, I was requested to it. “
+If you happened to be laid off, you can simply give a simple answer such as, “Unfortunately, I was requested to do it.

 16. Why were you fired?